Comparison with LBL simulations

 For channels with wavelengths greater than 3 microns there are three types of plot:

-The first (top-left) plots compare RTTOV radiances with radiances calculated using the RTTOV integration of the radiative transfer equation (RTE) applied to the LBL channel-integrated transmittances.
+The plots in the first row compare RTTOV radiances with radiances calculated using the RTTOV integration of the radiative transfer equation (RTE) applied to the LBL channel-integrated transmittances.
 This gives an indication of the errors resulting from the optical depth regression and it is these differences which the coefficient training attempts to minimise.
 For these plots radiances are calculated for zenith angles up to ~65 degrees (the first 6 zenith angle secants used in the training).
 The RTTOV radiances do not include Planck-weighting for these plots.

-The third (bottom-left) plots compare RTTOV radiances (with Planck-weighting where applicable) with channel-integrated radiances computed by LBLRTM assuming a pseudo-spherical atmosphere.
+The plots in the third row compare RTTOV radiances (with Planck-weighting where applicable) with channel-integrated radiances computed by LBLRTM assuming a pseudo-spherical atmosphere.
 In this case, LBLRTM is run independently of RTTOV at a spectral resolution of 0.001cm-1 and the resulting radiances are integrated over the channel spectral responses.
 These statistics are calculated for zenith angles up to ~65 degrees, and give an indication of the errors in RTTOV compared to the ideal situation of running the LBL model instead.

 For all types of plot, the simulations include contributions from upwelling atmospheric emission and emission from a surface with unit emissivity located at the bottom level of the coefficient pressure profile (1050hPa for 54L coefficients, 1100hPa for 101L coefficients).